tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 By making `Parser` an instance of `Functor` we will be able to map functions over the result of a parse.

-What the `Functor` instance of a parser should do is apply the parser and apply a function to the result of the parse.
+What the `Functor` instance of a parser should do is apply the parser and apply a function to the result of the parse, returning the result still in the `Parser` context, i.e.:

 ```haskell
 instance Functor Parser where